dcastl2/prog-lang/info/grading.rst

 zero, even if it is perfect.

-Note that I stop answering e-mail well before the homework deadline, which means that you are left to your own devices after 4:00 PM on Friday.
+Note that I stop answering e-mail well before the homework deadline, which means that you are left to your own devices after 4:00 PM on Thursday.
 Knowing this, you are expected to take the necessary precautions to ensure your success.